-Also in support of the company's internal control and risk management system, in compliance with the provisions of the Code, on 5 March 2020, upon the proposal of the chief executive officer and the human resources manager, after obtaining the approval of the control, risks and sustainability committee and after consulting the board of statutory auditors, the board of directors appointed Fabio Boeri Internal Audit manager.
+Also in support of the company's internal control and risk management system, in compliance with the provisions of the Code, on 5 March 2020, upon the proposal of the chief executive officer and the human resources manager, after obtaining the favourable opinion of the audit, risk and sustainability committee and after consulting the board of statutory auditors, the board of directors appointed Fabio Boeri internal audit manager.
 He is responsible for checking that the internal control and risk management system is functioning, adequate and consistent with the guidelines defined by the board of directors.

-Although an employee of the company, Fabio Boeri, however, pursuant to recommendation 36 of the Code, is not in charge of any operating area as he reports to the board and has direct access to all information necessary to perform his duties.
+Although an employee of the company, Fabio Boeri is not, however, pursuant to recommendation 36 of the Code, in charge of any operating area as he reports to the board and has direct access to all information necessary to perform his duties.